Trump says he never confronted Putin about Russia bounty reports -Axios | Politics

 President Donald Trump said he never questioned Russian leader Vladimir Putin about U.S. intelligence reports that Moscow paid the Taliban to kill American troops in Afghanistan, casting doubt on the reports in an interview.

+Trump, who has sought to cultivate warmer relations with Moscow, has said he was not briefed on the matter before it emerged in news media in late June.
+He has called the reports a hoax and casts doubt on them.
 "I have never discussed it with him," Trump said in an interview on Tuesday with "Axios on HBO."
-Trump, a Republican who has sought to cultivate warmer relations with Moscow, has said he was not briefed on the matter before it emerged in news media in late June.
-He has called the reports a hoax and casts doubt on them.

 The New York Times first reported in June that U.S. intelligence had concluded that a Russian military intelligence unit had offered the Taliban payments of up to $100,000 for each U.S. or allied soldier killed.
 Trump told Axios he does read the daily intelligence briefing.